wintechis/exec-graph-apps/documentation/pages/app-web-tutorial.md

 # Tutorial

 This is the WIP end-user documentation for the exec-graph-web app.
-The tutorial focuses on explaining the interaction with the graphs and the Explore page.
+The tutorial focuses on explaining the interaction with the graph and the Explore page.

 ## Interacting with the graph

-### View Details
+### Mouse Interaction

-Click to select a node in the graph.
-This will enable you to hide all but the direct neighbors and view attributes and connections in the detail view below the graph.

-## Searching for a person, entity or location
+The interaction with the graph is designed to be done only with a mouse.
+You have several interaction options:

+- Hover over/click on nodes to reduce the graph to a subgraph with that node
+- Zoom in and out using mouse wheel
+- Drag the graph background to move the graph
+- Drag a node to move it
+- Click on a node to display the details section below the graph which displays information about the clicked node and its relations to others

+## Using the controls of the graph

+There are four groups of controls:

+- On the upper left, you can zoom, center the camera, enter full screen mode and run/stop the Layout Algorithm (ForceAtlas2)
+- On the upper right, you can search for nodes in the graph
+- On the lower left, you can press the button to scroll to the details and clear a selection you have made before
+- On the lower right, you can access the legend

+## Search

-Through the search icon at the top right you may open a search dialog.
-Enter your keyword into the search field.
-You may get two kinds of result.
+Through the search icon at the top right above the graph you may open a search dialog.
+Enter your keyword into the search field and you may get two kinds of result:

 1. Matches in the current graph
 2. Matches in the entire graph